Financial Aid & Scholarships FAQ

 How do I make an appointment with a counselor?

-Contact the Office of Financial Aid at 614-823-1502 or email@example.com and we will arrange an appointment that fits your schedule within our hours.
+Contact the Office of Student Financial Services at 614-823-1502 or email@example.com and we will arrange an appointment that fits your schedule within our hours.

 Federal Student Aid (FSA) ID